 Kidadl Limited (“We”) are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Kidadl Limited of Ground Floor, 1 Westminster Bridge Road, London, SE1 7XW.
+For the purpose of the Data Protection Act 1998 (the Act) & the GDPR 2018, the data controller is Kidadl Limited of Ground Floor, 1 Westminster Bridge Road, London, SE1 7XW.

 1. Third Party Providers